 There are many advantages to getting remote workers in your team.
 Instead of being limited geographically, it’s now a possibility to attract the best talent in the world you can afford.
 You get to tap top talents and professionals instead of settling for whatever’s available near your brick-and-mortar business.

 Hiring remote workers also help employers save on operational expenses.
-Extra funds can be used for worthy causes such as staff upskill training, increased employee benefits, or investment in assets to improve revenue.
+The extra funds can be used for worthy causes such as staff upskill training, increased employee benefits, or investment in assets to improve revenue.

 Remote workers on your team also mean you’ll have improved productivity of around 31% or more.
 They are also happier, more productive people, despite not utilizing their full vacation leaves in a year.
 The flexibility of work schedules is a premium, especially for Millennials that will be the bulk of the workforce in a few years.